HOW TO SPEND TWO WEEKS IN SWITZERLAND

 To get to Mount Titlis, you can take a scenic train ride from Lucerne to Engelberg, a charming Alpine village located at the base of the mountain.
 From there, you can take a cable car up to the summit of Mount Titlis, which is 10,000 feet (about 3,000 meters) above sea level, offering breathtaking views of the surrounding peaks and glaciers.

-At the top of Mount Titlis, you can enjoy several outdoor activities, such as skiing, snowboarding, and snowshoeing, depending on the season.
-You can also visit the famous Ice Flyer chairlift, which takes you over the glacier and offers stunning views of the surrounding landscapes.
+At the top of Mount Titlis, enjoy several outdoor activities, such as skiing, snowboarding, and snowshoeing, depending on the season.
+You can also hop on the famous Ice Flyer chairlift, which takes you over the glacier and offers stunning views of the surrounding landscapes.

 The highlight of the Mount Titlis trip is the famous Cliff Walk, a suspension bridge that takes you over a 500-foot drop and offers stunning views of the surrounding peaks and valleys.
-You can also visit the Glacier Cave, a fascinating ice cave located inside the glacier, offering a unique and unforgettable experience of the natural beauty of Switzerland.
+Visit the Glacier Cave, a fascinating ice cave located inside the glacier, offering a unique and unforgettable experience of the natural beauty of Switzerland.

 Another day trip from Lucerne you can add to your 2-week Switzerland itinerary is a trip to Mount Rigi.